 I walk through the soft light shimmering, dusty, in the air.
 I'm completely alone.
 Completely and utterly alone.

-I long to wear the high ponytail of elegant ebony perched on top of my pale skin once again, have a set of delicate showcase fingers instead of these rough, callused hands.
+I long to wear the high ponytail of elegant ebony perched on top of my head once again, have a set of delicate showcase fingers instead of these rough, callused hands.
 I want to feel the hot breeze on my face and soak up the scorching sun's sweat in all its glory to try and prove that I'm not just anyone - I'm a prince.
-But what I want most of all is a look, just one look from father that's not filled with loathing and disgust, like he wishes I was the kitchen boy instead of his son.
-I want the tears not to trickle from the sides of my eyes, declaring my weakness.
+But what I want most of all is a look, just one look from my father that's not filled with loathing and disgust, like he wishes I was the kitchen boy instead of his son.
+I want frustrated tears not to trickle from the sides of my eyes, declaring my weakness.

 His eyes are old for his age, filled with a brown-grey stoniness of training and power.
 I loathe the feeling of shame I get when I'm knocked aside by a gust of something I can't even see.

-Another tear slips from my eye for no particular reason; maybe it's to feel like the old days where I'd sit on mother's lap and fold into her warm embrace after a particularly hard training session.
-Maybe it's to show myself how weak I truly am.
-And maybe it's just to cry for my life, cry for my own miserable self-pity, cry for my manic sister and my cruel father and my banished uncle.
-Maybe it's to cry for the mark on my face the tear trickles over, to cry for the old days, to cry for the times when I was something, someone.
+As I squint up at the sun, a tear slips from my eye, and I remember the old days where I'd sit on mother's lap and fold into her warm embrace after a hard training session.
+I let the tear trickle on its way, thinking how weak my father thought I was every time I dared show emotion.
+I used to cry all the time - for my own miserable self-pity when I couldn't be as quick or as perfect as Azula.
+I used to cry for my manic sister and my cruel father and my banished uncle.
+These days, I only ever cry for the mark on my face the tear trickles over, when I remember the old days.
+These days, I only cry for the times when I was something, someone.

 They say that the sun gives firebenders power.
 But if it's remained the same, then why is it that I feel so drained now, so lifeless as I plot and chart and look up into the sky?
-Why is it that I feel completely powerless, almost ready to die right now and not care?
+Why is it that I feel completely powerless?
 My power source does not come from the sun, apparently.
-It must come from my face, and my soul, and my heart, which are now totally, utterly, depressingly unrecognizable.
+It must come from my skin, and my soul, and my heart, which are now totally unrecognizable.

 I sit on the bank of the river and dip my feet in.
 The water soothes my aching feet and I look up at the sun, still the same after all these years, still the same as the one I saw while sitting in the garden, long before I became what I am.